dockstore/dockstore-ui/README.md

 AngularJS UI for the Dockstore Web Service.

+The Dockstore brings together tools in Docker images with CWL-based descriptors.

+For a live demo see https://dockstore.org

 ### Configuration Parameters
 All configuration for the Dockstore UI is done in the `app/scripts/services/webservice.js` file.